Jaeden1503/fabiennes-projects/README.md

 - Chilling in parks🌳🌺
 - Snowboading🏂

 I'm born and raised in the Netherlands, so Dutch is my first language, but I also speak English fluently and have a basic knowledge of German.
-I'm very dedicated to the things a make.
+I'm very dedicated and serious about the things a make, but I do know how to find a balance in being professional and having fun.
 I work hard to keep improving my skills.
 I can also work well in a group, but working individually is also not a problem.

 As an ICT & Software student, I've had the opportunity to work with multiple programming languages, such as C#, Java, Javascript (React), Swift and Kotlin (Jetpack Compose) (and HTML and CSS, but they are considered mark-up and styling languages).
 But I'm very adaptable to learning a new language!